Jyotsnarajan/demos_sourcecode/l_bm3d/README.txt

 ./BM3Ddenoising
 The generic way to run the code is:

-./BM3Ddenoising cinput.png sigma ImNoisy.png ImBasic.png ImDenoised.png ImDiff.png ImBias.png
+./BM3Ddenoising cinput.png sigma add_noise ImNoisy.png ImBasic.png ImDenoised.png ImDiff.png ImBias.png
 ImDiffBias.png computeBias 2DtransformStep1 useSD1 2DtransformStep2 useSD2 ColorSpace

 with :
 - cinput.png is a noise-free image;
 - sigma is the value of the noise which will be added to cinput.png;
+- add_noise is the option to add noise or not to the input image;
 - ImNoisy.png will contain the noisy image;
 - ImBasic.png will contain the result of the first step of the algorithm;
 - ImDenoised.png will contain the final result of the algorithm;